Too Dependent upon the Preacher

 The story of King Joash is certainly a fascinating account.
 After the death of his father, King Ahaziah, he was rescued as a baby from his grandmother, Attaliah, who had all of her grandchildren assasinated so that she could be queen.
 Joash was hidden in the house of God for six years, and was influenced greatly by Jehoiada the priest.
 When Joash finally became king, the influence of Jehoiada remained with him, and Joash was a great king, serving the Lord by repairing the temple, and replacing all of the vessels of gold and silver that were used in the service of the temple.
 Unfortunately, Jehoiada the priest “waxed old and died”, and King Joash went downhill afterward.
 It seems that without the influence of a man of God in his life, the peer pressure from some of the wicked men in his kingdom began to overpower him.
 He eventually went as far as having Zechariah, the son of Jehoiada, put to death after being rebuked by him.

 There are two principles that I would like to consider from this passage.
 The first is that we need to be careful that our faith is in God, not a man.
 I have seen this in my ministry, where people become too dependent upon me.
 They look to me to solve their problems for them.
 The problem with this is that I cannot possibly deliver what these folks expect from me, because I am not God.
 Eventually I will let them down, and they will throw the towel in on their faith.
 As a preacher, it is my job to strengthen people’s faith and relationship with God.
-As John the Baptist said regarding Jesus, “He must increase, but I must decrease”.
+As John the Baptist said regarding Jesus, “He must increase, but I must decrease.”
 I must point them to Christ.
 I must work to strengthen their relationship with Him, not me.
-I will certainly have to give special attention and nurturing to the new believers; but I eventually want to work myself out of a job, so that if I blow it, or God removes me from their lives, their faith will remain strong.
+I will certainly have to give special attention and nurturing to the new believers, but I eventually want to work myself out of a job so that if I blow it, or if God removes me from their lives, their faith will remain strong.

 The second principle that I would like to pull from this passage is that Joash did well as long as he was being influenced by a preacher.
 When “his preacher” died, he then divested himself from the influence of all preachers.
-We need to always place ourselves under the influence of a church, and sound Bible preaching.
+We need to always place ourselves under the influence of a church and sound Bible preaching.
 When we get away from the church, our lives will get out of the will of God.
 Stay in the church where the Word of God can influence your life for good.

-Posted in Thoughts from 2 Chronicles by with 4 comments.
+Posted in Thoughts from 2 Chronicles by with 2 comments.

 Article Rating